braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_transactional_message.md

 /transactional/v1/campaigns/YOUR_CAMPAIGN_ID_HERE/send
 {% endapimethod %}

-The Send Transactional Email endpoint allows you to send immediate, ad-hoc messages to a designated user.
+Use this endpoint to send immediate, ad-hoc transactional messages to a designated user.
 This endpoint is used alongside the creation of a [Transactional Email campaign]({{site.baseurl}}/api/api_campaigns/transactional_campaigns) and corresponding campaign ID.

 {% alert important %}
 Transactional Email is currently available as part of select Braze packages.
 Reach out to your Braze customer success manager for more details.